tpoomlmly/SCBareBones/README.md

-An almost-working interpreter for languages following the Bare Bones definition.
+An almost-working interpreter for the Bare Bones language.
+While loops almost work.
 Bare Bones has three simple commands for manipulating a variable:
 ```
 clear name;